UK Cabinet expected to approve Heathrow expansion

-LONDON (AP) — The British Cabinet is expected to approve the construction of a third runway at Heathrow Airport, and to put the long-running issue up for a parliamentary vote.
+LONDON (AP) — The British Cabinet is expected Tuesday to approve the construction of a third runway at Heathrow Airport, a decision that could pave the way for the long-running issue to be put up for a parliamentary vote.

-The economic secretary to the Treasury, John Glen, told the BBC on Tuesday, “we need to expand our capacity and this is the right thing to do.”
+The economic secretary to the Treasury, John Glen, told the BBC, “we need to expand our capacity and this is the right thing to do.”

 The location of a new runway in southeastern England has been debated for years amid concerns over pollution, traffic and noise.